-Ottawa, August 28, 2018 – His Royal Highness the Duke of Sussex was named the recipient of the 2018 Founders Award during The Royal Canadian Legion’s Dominion Convention in Ottawa.
+Ottawa, August 28, 2018 – His Royal Highness the Duke of Sussex was recognized with the 2018 Founders Award during The Royal Canadian Legion’s Dominion Convention in Ottawa.

-Every two years since 2012, the Legion’s Founders Award is bestowed on an individual whose extraordinary achievement both exemplifies and advances the purposes and objectives of the Legion and is true to the spirit and vision of its founding members.
+Every two years since 2012, the Legion’s Founders Award honours an individual whose extraordinary achievement both exemplifies and advances the purposes and objectives of the Legion and is true to the spirit and vision of its founding members.

 “Prince Harry’s inspiring movement has earned our gratitude for how it supports veterans and serves our military members,” says 2016-2018 Dominion President David Flannigan.
 “The Legion was proud to be a Signature Sponsor of the third games, held in 2017 in Toronto, and we wish Team Canada and all international athletes all the best for the upcoming competition in Sydney, Australia this October.”

-Prince Harry was named the recipient of the award at the Legion’s 47th Dominion Convention in Winnipeg.
+The announcement to honour Prince Harry for his work was made at the Legion’s 47th Dominion Convention in Winnipeg.

 About The Royal Canadian Legion